suryakchoudhary/RTOS/CLASS/Commands.md

 - CMakeLists.txt

-    - The following lines of boilerplate have to be in your project's
+    - #The following lines of boilerplate have to be in your project's

-    - CMakeLists in this exact order for cmake to work correctly
+    - #CMakeLists in this exact order for cmake to work correctly

+    - Atleast one **#** should be their before writing the codes below, otherwise it will show error.

     - *cmake_minimum_required(VERSION 3.5)*